jlduan/fba/examples/cell_hashing/PRJNA423077/tutorial.md

 ## QC

 Sample the first 20,000 (set by `-n`) read pairs for quality control.
 Use `-t` to set the number of threads.
 The diagnostic results and plots are generated in the `qc` directory (set by `--output_directory`).
-By default, full length of read 1 and read 2 are searched against known cell and feature barcodes, respectively.
+By default, full length of read 1 and read 2 are searched against reference cell and feature barcodes, respectively.
 The per base content of both read pairs and the distribution of matched barcode positions are summarized.
 Use `-r1_coords` and/or `-r2_coords` to limit the search range.
 Use `-cb_n` and/or `-fb_n` to set the mismatch tolerance for cell and feature barcode matching.

 ```shell
 $ fba qc \